kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I have never spent more than 10 minutes with Maria outside of class and never for socializing so it was a bit odd.
 - Nevertheless, I thought it was just a thing she said for no particular reason; perhaps one coffee was not enough.
 - Now, I realize she was referring to the *coffee* meme from 2014, and the implication of *or two, or three*, or four.
-- Maria was 100% involved, as was *everyone* else.
+- Maria was 100% involved, as was everyone else at the conservatory.
+She knew exactly what was happening to me at my apartment in Joan Fuster, and what was happening to me in my apartment in Carrer Furs.
+Did she visit without my knowledge while I was there too?
 - The world will vomit collectively when they find out.
 - The town will empty of foreigner in months.
 - And the longer they leave dealing with these people, and the more victims, particularly minors or near-minors, the bulk of the victims I would say, who fall foul of them (it’s been over two years since I first complained) the worse it will be for everyone.